TCMS31/laravel-sprintfwd-takehome/README.md

 Setup

-Follow these steps to set up the GIS project on your local machine:
+Follow these steps to set up the project on your local machine:
 Prerequisites

     Ensure you have the following software installed on your machine: